 Do I have to register for the meeting to present my poster

 All poster presenters must register for the Conference and pay the required conference registration fees.
 You may not present a poster if you only have an Expo Only badge or an Exhibitor badge.
 Starting in mid-April 2018, registration material will be available online at https://www.aacc.org/2018AM and will also be mailed to all AACC members.

 You can view the poster presentation guidelines here.

 Abstracts can be edited (including author changes) up until the abstract submission deadline.
 No changes of any kind may be made after that date.

 How do I withdraw my accepted abstract?

-From the time you are notified that your abstract has been accepted until July 31, 2013, your abstract can be withdrawn and will not be published in Clinical Chemistry.
-After July 31st, if you presented your poster at the Annual Meeting, you will not be able to withdraw as the abstract will already have been sent to Clinical Chemistry for publication.
-To withdraw your accepted abstract, email Gail Mutnik, Director of Meetings at firstname.lastname@example.org.
+From the time you are notified that your abstract has been accepted until August 2, 2018, your abstract can be withdrawn and will not be published in Clinical Chemistry.
+If you don't want your abstract published in the Annual Scientific Meeting Abstract Titles Guide, you may withdraw it up to May 14, 2018.
+After that date, it will be published in the Abstract Titles Guide but will not be published in Clinical Chemistry.
+To withdraw your accepted abstract, please email Kareem D. Jenkins, Director of Meetings.